George Wilkins (footballer): Playing career

+Coaching career

-In December 1949 he returned to Hayes as a coach.
-He played in the Kent League for Dover in the 1952–53 season.
-He was coach 3 times at Hayes until sacked in January 1961, when the players complained of his over-rigorous training methods.
+In December 1949 Wilkins returned to Hayes as a coach.
+He was coach three times at Hayes until sacked in January 1961, when the players complained of his over-rigorous training methods.

+Personal life

+George Wilkins was born in Hackney, East London.

 Three of his sons, Graham, Ray and Dean Wilkins, played professional football, with Ray playing 84 times for England.
-Another son, Stephen, was signed by Chelsea and made one appearance for Brentford, before playing for a number of non-league teams, including Dagenham and Hayes.
+Another son, Stephen, was signed by Chelsea and made one appearance for Brentford, before playing for a number of non-League teams, including Dagenham and Hayes.

 He died in Bournemouth, Dorset, in January 1999.
 He was 79 years old.